mmuratarat/mmuratarat.github.io/_posts/2019-10-02-how-to-compute-AUC-plot-ROC-by-hand.md

 $$

 ### Trapezoidal Rule

-you now know that we can use Riemann sums to approximate the area under a function.
+You now know that we can use Riemann sums to approximate the area under a function.
 Riemann sums use rectangles, which make for some pretty sloppy approximations.
 But what if we used trapezoids to approximate the area under a function instead?

 By using trapezoids (aka the "trapezoid rule") we can get more accurate approximations than by using rectangles (aka "Riemann sums").